 Determining who is at-fault for a pedestrian accident depends on the circumstances the driver and pedestrian were in prior to the collision.
 Common considerations include:

 Since California is a comparative fault state, the actions of both parties will be examined to determine if a share of liability will be made.
 If so, then the negligence of these parties will be considered in order to correctly divide the damages they owe to one another.

-If you or a loved one were involved in a pedestrian accident, you may be entitled to receive compensation for damages.
-At West Coast Trial Lawyers, our Woodland Hills pedestrian accident attorneys have over 60 years of collective legal experience in handling personal injury cases.
-We have successfully won over 5,000 cases and recovered more than $1 billion in settlements for our clients.
-Due to our achievements, we have been ranked as one of the top personal injury law firms in Woodland Hills.
+If you were involved in a pedestrian accident and would like to file a lawsuit, West Coast Trial Lawyers has Long Beach pedestrian accident attorneys with over 60 years of collective legal experience in handling personal injury cases.
+With our track record of recovering more than $1 billion in settlements for our clients, we have been recognized as one of the top personal injury law firms in Long Beach.

-To schedule a free, no-obligation consultation at our Woodland Hills personal injury law firm, please contact our 24/7 legal team by calling (818) 514-9423 or emailing [email protected].
+To schedule a free, no-obligation consultation at our Long Beach personal injury law firm, contact our 24/7 legal staff by calling (562) 396-9874 or emailing [email protected].

 Drivers must provide a duty of care to others while on the road.
 Unfortunately, many reckless riders choose to ignore the rules of the road and do as they please, which involves speeding, texting and driving, driving while under the influence, or not yielding to pedestrians.
 Sometimes, the driver may have the intention of wanting to harm others when committing negligent acts.
 Most victims who are involved in an accident caused by an irresponsible driver are pedestrians.
 Pedestrians are vulnerable when they are out walking on the streets.
 They are not equipped with any protection that can prevent them from suffering serious injuries in case a vehicle crashes into them.